Reprocessing of Reusable Medical Devices

 Reusable medical devices are devices that health care providers can reuse to diagnose and treat multiple patients.
 Examples of reusable medical devices include surgical forceps, endoscopes and stethoscopes.

-Inadequate reprocessing between patients can result in the retention of blood, tissue and other biological debris (soil) in certain types of reusable medical devices.
-This debris can allow microbes to survive the disinfection or sterilization process, which could then lead to Health care-Associated Infections (HAIs).
-Inadequate reprocessing can also result in other adverse patient outcomes, such as tissue irritation from residual reprocessing materials, like chemical disinfectants.
+Inadequate cleaning between patient uses can result in the retention of blood, tissue and other biological debris (soil) in certain types of reusable medical devices.
+This debris can allow microbes to survive the subsequent disinfection or sterilization process, which could then lead to Health care-Associated Infections (HAIs).
+Inadequate reprocessing can also result in other adverse patient outcomes such as tissue irritation from residual reprocessing materials, like chemical disinfectants.

-Reducing the risk of exposure to improperly reprocessed medical devices is a shared responsibility among the FDA; health care facilities responsible for cleaning, sterilizing or disinfecting the devices; manufacturers, responsible for providing adequate instructions that are user-friendly and proven to work; and other organizations.
+Reducing the risk of exposure to improperly reprocessed medical devices is a shared responsibility among various stakeholders.
+This includes the FDA; health care facilities responsible for cleaning, sterilizing or disinfecting the devices; manufacturers responsible for providing adequate reprocessing instructions that are user-friendly and proven to work; and other organizations.

-FDA evaluation of safety reports and other information indicate there are ways to improve the reprocessing of reusable medical devices.
-For example, manufacturer instructions for cleaning and the high-level disinfection or sterilization of devices and their accessories are sometimes unclear, incomplete, difficult to obtain from the manufacturer, or impractical for the clinical environment.
+FDA’s evaluation of available information including reports from health care facilities indicates that there are ways to improve the reprocessing of reusable medical devices.
+For example, manufacturer instructions for cleaning and the high-level disinfection or sterilization of devices and their accessories are sometimes unclear, incomplete, difficult to obtain from the manufacturer, or impractical for the clinical environment; and in some cases debris was retained in devices despite following manufacturer instructions.

 In addition, the FDA continues to collaborate with the University of Michigan on the effectiveness of manufacturer instructions.
 This early research showed that in some instances, despite following manufacturer instructions, debris was retained in a device.